shakes76/PatternFlow/recognition/2021_ISIC_Improved_UNet/README.md

 ### Accuracy & Loss

+## Usage
+To run this network, ensure you have the appropriate Dependencies installed.

+Download the ISIC's 2018 dataset and place the training images and segmentation masks in two separate folders in the directory where the `model.py` and `driver.py` are located, named as so:
+- Training images: ISIC2018_Task1-2_Training_Input_x2
+- Segmentation masks: ISIC2018_Task1_Training_GroundTruth_x2

+Open up a commandline and navigate to the directory where `driver.py` is saved, and run it:

+`python driver.py`

+To ensure the data was loaded correctly, an image from the Training Dataset should appear on-screen, followed by an image from the Segmentation Dataset.
+Note that these images are not necessarily corresponding (ie, the mask does not necessary belong to the training image shown), so don't worry if they look different.

 ## Dependencies
+- Python _
+- Tensorflow _
+- Matplotlib _

 ## References
 [1]: Isensee, F., Kickingereder, P., Wick, W., Bendszus, M., Maier-Hein, K.H, "Brain Tumor Segmentation and Radiomics Survival Prediction: Contribution to the BRATS 2017 Challenge". _arXiv: Computer Vision and Pattern Recognition_, 2018.